 Whether they are baroque formal gardens or 19th-century landscape parks, the gardens looked after by the external administrative offices are tourist attractions as well as important recreational areas for the local people.
 Several hundred garden personnel are employed by the external administrative offices to look after Bavaria's show gardens in all their complexity.

-The 21 lakes looked after by the Bavarian Department of State-owned Palaces, Gardens and Lakes are among this region's main attractions.
+The 21 lakes looked after by the Bavarian Administration of Palaces, Gardens and Lakes are among this region's main attractions.
 The Alpsee, Ammersee, Starnberger See, Tegernsee, Schliersee, Chiemsee, Königsee and all the other lakes are very popular with visitors to Bavaria.
 The tasks of the three administrative offices at the Ammersee, Chiemsee and Starnberger See are somewhat different from those of the other external offices: they coordinate public requirements for use of these recreational areas, which involves balancing the rights of the citizens to be able to enjoy nature against appropriate commercial use.
 The three external offices are also responsible for fishing rights, the allocation of mooring buoys and landing stages and rental contracts for boat mooring places.

-The 17 external administrative offices have various names according to their responsibilities and history such as Palace and Garden Administrative Office or Castle or Palace Administrative Office.
+The 17 external administrative offices have various names according to their responsibilities and history such as Palace and Garden Administrative Office or Castle/Palace Administrative Office.
 However, they are all independent authorities subsidiary to the headquarters in Munich.
 The 17 external administrative offices are in Ansbach, Aschaffenburg, Bamberg, Bayreuth Hermitage, Coburg, Herrenchiemsee, Landshut, Linderhof, Neuburg, Neuschwanstein, Nuremberg, Nymphenburg, Schleißheim and Würzburg.
 There is also an administrative office for the English Garden and one for the Munich Residence and the smallest external administrative office is that of the Hall of Liberation at Kelheim, which is also responsible for Prunn Castle.

 In addition there are external offices at 18 smaller locations – such as Marienberg Fortress and Veitshöchheim Palace, for which the Palace and Garden Administrative Office of Würzburg is responsible.